 You’re hiding out from the rain inside a coffee shop in North West London.
-You feel far from home and so you order avocado toast, but instead of it comforting you, it makes you feel further away.
+You feel distant from what you know, and so you order hot chocolate; but instead of it making you feel like home, it makes you feel further away.
 You start to scratch at your beard like you do when you’re nervous.
-You look at the other people, so many people sitting alone, when you see an attractive man reading by himself.
-You feel sorry for him, for some reason, which makes you feel ungrateful, but then Bill Evans’ Live at the Village Vanguard starts scratching onto the speakers.
+You look at the other people, so many people sitting alone.
+You see an attractive man reading by himself and you feel sorry for him, for some reason.
+This makes you feel ungrateful, but then Bill Evans’ Live at the Village Vanguard starts scratching onto the speakers.

 You remember the sofa in front of the cast iron fireplace.
 You remember the warmth.
 You can almost smell the sea salt and the firewood and the scent of earthen rain.
 It was dusk when you met him at the airport in Portland.
 The orange headlights from the taxi line illuminated the downpour.
 The rain patter on the roof of the car was soothing.
 Later, you would also hear crashing waves.